Recipes Nugget Markets Signature Recipes

 - Difficulty

-With hints of spice, citrus and cream, this pumpkin soup makes a wonderful addition to a holiday supper, late-afternoon meal or Sunday brunch.
+With hints of spice, citrus, and cream, this pumpkin soup makes a wonderful addition to a holiday supper, late-afternoon meal, or Sunday brunch.

 Ingredients

-- 2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter2 tablespoons unsalted butter 2 tablespoons unsalted butter

-- 1 medium onion, diced
+- 1 medium onion, diced1 medium onion, diced 1 medium onion, diced

-- 2 garlic cloves, minced
+- 2 garlic cloves, minced2 garlic cloves, minced 2 garlic cloves, minced

-- 4 cups chicken broth
+- 4 cups chicken broth4 cups chicken broth 4 cups chicken broth

-- 1 cup orange juice
+- 1 cup orange juice1 cup orange juice 1 cup orange juice

-- ½ teaspoon nutmeg
+- ½ teaspoon nutmeg½ teaspoon nutmeg ½ teaspoon nutmeg

-- ½ teaspoon allspice
+- ½ teaspoon allspice½ teaspoon allspice ½ teaspoon allspice

-- 2 tablespoons maple syrup
+- 2 tablespoons maple syrup2 tablespoons maple syrup 2 tablespoons maple syrup

-- 1 cup heavy cream or half and half
+- 1 cup heavy cream or half and half1 cup heavy cream or half and half 1 cup heavy cream or half and half

-- Kosher or sea salt, to taste
+- Kosher or sea salt, to taste Kosher or sea salt, to taste Kosher or sea salt, to taste

-- Cracked black pepper, to taste
+- Cracked black pepper, to taste Cracked black pepper, to taste Cracked black pepper, to taste

-- Crème fraîche, for garnish
+- Crème fraîche, for garnish Crème fraîche, for garnish Crème fraîche, for garnish

 Preparation